exercism/go/exercises/concept/party-robot/.docs/introduction.md

 // Returns: 4.32
 ```

 `fmt` contains other functions for working with strings, such as `Println` which simply prints the arguments it receives to the console and `Printf` which formats the input in the same way as `Sprintf` before printing it.
+Note that `Println` has built-in whitespace and newline logic when printing output to the console, whereas `Printf` does not.